Build-Week-Med-Cabinet-5/back-end/README.md

 * User Endpoints
 * Recommendation Endpoints

 **⚠️ This is documentation for explaining steps and processes for using this database, as well as structure and practices.
 Please let me know if any information is missing or needed for this documentation.
-Editing is ongoing (see log at bottom) ⚠️**
+Editing is ongoing (see log at bottom)**

-# Server deployment and calls -------------------------------------------
+# Server deployment and calls ------------------------------------

 ## Deployed server address: (awaiting permissions at this time).
 Will be heroku.